Acha-Edison-Abiya/Customer-churn-prediction-model--the-case-of-a-bank/README.md

 - 6. Tenure: The number of years a customer has been with the bank (tenure) showed no strong correlation with churn, indicating that long-term customers are not necessarily more loyal than newer ones.

 ![image](https://github.com/user-attachments/assets/6d8c8427-c281-47fc-a4d3-72d92824f123)

+### Insights from Business Intelligence Analysis
+- 1. Churn Rate and Product Usage: Customers using more than two products have a higher churn rate, suggesting the need for further investigation into the features correlated with multi-product use.
+- 2. Geographical Churn: Customers in Germany exhibited a higher churn rate than those in France and Spain, indicating a need for targeted retention strategies.
+- 3. Age and Churn: Middle-aged customers (25-45) are prevalent, but churn is more frequent among customers aged 45-60.
+- 4. Credit Score and Churn: Customers with lower credit scores are more likely to leave, suggesting the need for retention efforts focused on this group.